luis-i-benavides/cams-ref-impl-angular/README.md

 # Notes
 * Relative state names in `ui-sref` attributes must be prefixed by '`.`'.
 See `/cams-ref-impl-angular/cams-ref-impl-angular-client/src/partials/Menu/Menu.html` for an example.
-* I have lowercased the property names of JSON structures returned to the client.
+* I have lowercased the first letter of property names in JSON structures returned to the client.

 # References